 How should I submit my application?

-Submit the complete written application, including all of the required attachments, by 15 March of the relevant year either by email (as a PDF file) firstname.lastname@example.org or by using our online form.
-You will receive an email from us confirming receipt of your application.
+Submit the complete written application, including all of the required attachments, by 15 March of the relevant year by email (as a PDF file) to the address email@example.com.
+You will receive an email from us confirming receipt of your application and we will confirm receipt of recommendation letter of your supervisor, too.

 How will my application be assessed?

 In addition to looking at your study and professional results to date, we will assess chiefly the quality and originality of your project, as well as the scientific excellence of the workplace at the host institution of your choice.
-Your application will be assessed by the members of the Experientia Foundation’s Board of Trustees and by independent experts from the Foundation’s Advisory Board.
+Your application will be assessed by the members of the Experientia Foundation’s Board of Trustees and by independent experts and by the Experientia Foundation Grant Committee.
+The selected candidates will be invited to present their projects at a joint meeting of the Grant Committee and the Board of Trustees.

 When will I find out if I will receive a grant?